Getting Started with Review Bot Automator

 Note: The tool also supports GITHUB_TOKEN for backward compatibility, but GITHUB_PERSONAL_ACCESS_TOKEN is preferred.

-claude-cli: Claude CLI - Development/debugging, subscription-based (no API key)
+claude-cli: Claude CLI - ✅ Production-ready, subscription-based (no API key needed)

-codex-cli: Codex CLI - Code-specific tasks, GitHub Copilot subscription
+codex-cli: Codex CLI - ✅ Production-ready, GitHub Copilot subscription

 Quick Setup: Anthropic (Recommended)